gekatateam/neptunus/plugins/processors/mixer/README.md

 # Mixer Processor Plugin

-The `mixer` processor consumes events from all previous processors in pipeline and writes it's all to one output channel that is an input for all processors after.
+The `mixer` processor consumes events from previous processors set in pipeline and writes it's all to one output channel that is an input for the next processors set.

 It is a special plugin for cases when one of your processors in multiline configuration generates a lot of events than others and you want to spread them out evenly between next processors in pipeline:

 ```
+       processors set one             processors set two
             ┌────┐                         ┌────┐
 1 event   >─┤proc├─┐         ┌> 22 events >┤proc│
             └────┘ |         │             └────┘